Abortion Providers: Restrictions

 The state-prepared materials must be available on the state health department’s website.

 Texas requires a woman to wait at least 24 hours between the time she receives biased-counseling materials and when she can get an abortion procedure.
 If the woman lives fewer than 100 miles from the clinic, she must make two separate trips.
+If the woman lives farther than 100 miles from the clinic she must receive a written copy of the biased-counseling materials at least two hours before an abortion.
 Tex.
-Health & Safety Code Ann. §§ 171.011 to .016 (Enacted 2003, Last Amended 2011).
+Health & Safety Code Ann. §§ 171.011 to .016 (Enacted 2003, Last Amended 2019).

 Insurance Coverage & Abortion

 Does Texas prohibit statewide private insurance coverage of abortion services?

 Yes.
 Private health-insurance plans offered in the state may not include abortion coverage, with exceptions only to save a woman’s life or avert substantial and irreversible impairment of a major bodily function.
 Abortion coverage may be obtained through an optional rider for which an additional premium is paid.
 However, insurers are not required to offer such riders and there is no evidence that such separate policies exist.
 (Even if they did exist, offering women the "option" to pay for separate abortion coverage is a false promise because no one plans for an unplanned pregnancy.)
 H.B.214a, 85th Leg., Special Session (TX 2017) at Tex.
 Ins.
 Code Ann. § 1218.001 et. seq.
 (Enacted 2017).

 Does Texas expressly prohibit plans in its state exchange from covering abortion services?